New claims for tax credits – legislation vs practice

 Commencement Order 23 sets out who can make a claim for tax credits.
 Art.
 7(1) sets out the broad rule that no-one can make a claim for tax credits and subsequent paragraphs (art.7 paras 2 to 6) set out the specific circumstances where that basic rule does not apply – in other words it covers those who can make new claims for tax credits.

-People in receipt of a severe disability premium, or have been in the past month but although the benefit has ended, they continue to meet the eligibility conditions for the severe disability premium
+From 16 January 2019, people in receipt of a severe disability premium, or have been in the past month but although the benefit has ended, they continue to meet the eligibility conditions for the severe disability premium.
+Note this SDP gateway is revoked with effect from 27 January 2021.
+People who meet this condition can, from 27 January 2021, claim UC and cannot, according to HMRC, make a brand new claim for tax credits.

 A person who makes a claim for CTC or WTC and on the date they claim the person already has an award of WTC or CTC, respectively